jmoon0830/video-game-etl/README.md

-The Situation:
+#Video Game ETL

-You are a data analyst working for a gaming company.
-Your boss wants to start a new project for a new video game to release.
+Summary:
-But he doesn’t know what kind of game to make.
-You might consider, what genre is popular right now, what streamers are playing right now, what kind of video games make the most money, etc.
+Extract, Transform, Load data that can be used to make an analysis on popular video games.
+Example analyses include determining what genre is popular right now, what popular live streamers are playing right now, what kind of video games make the most money, etc.

 We have gathered 3 different sources of information:
 - Twitch.tv API (https://dev.twitch.tv/)